dschwertfeger/cbar/README.rst

 The second approach combines on a Low-Rank Retraction Algorithm (LORETA) [3]_ and the Weighted Approximate-Rank Pairwise loss (WARP loss) [4]_ to efficiently infer the model parameters.
-A similar algorithm, constrained to the context of finding similar items of the same kind (similary search), has been shown to work well on image and audio datasets [5]_.
+A similar algorithm, constrained to the context of finding similar items of the same kind (similarity search), has been shown to work well on image and audio datasets [5]_.